Brockholle History, Family Crest & Coats of Arms

 Early Origins of the Brockholle family

 The surname Brockholle was first found in Lancashire at the township of Myerscough. " This is one of the forest townships in the parish, the manor of which has been held of the duchy of Lancaster by the Brockholes family, whose ancestor resided here in the beginning of the 17th century."
 Myerscough Hall was built in 1577 and was presumably the family seat.

 Early History of the Brockholle family

-Another 161 words (12 lines of text) covering the years 130 and 1300 are included under the topic Early Brockholle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brockholle research.
+Another 81 words (6 lines of text) covering the years 130 and 1300 are included under the topic Early Brockholle History in all our PDF Extended History products and printed products wherever possible.

 Brockholle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Brockholle are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Brockholle include: Brockholles, Brockholes, Brockholle, Brockhole and many more.